 As I began my Journey into the serious side of weight training I was somewhat apprehensive because I knew that it was going to be hard…not difficult…hard.
 I expected blood, sweat and tears but I didn’t expect that the equipment was going to present problems, much less that I would encounter one piece that I would swear was trying to kill me.

 I bought my kettlebell first and was able to get a good workout with it but soon I wanted more.
 I downloaded a free app, Kettlebell by Fitify, from Google Play and I was off!
 The kettlebell really worked my core which increased my overall strength.
 I never missed a workout because my trainer, David, told me in the beginning that he would not fool with me unless I was serious.
 He would not accept mediocre effort and I knew it.
-He doesn’t mind someone choosing to be mediocre, if that’s what they want, but he’s not going to help them do that.
-They can do that all by themselves.
+He doesn’t mind someone choosing to be mediocre, if that’s what they want, but he was not going to help me do that.
+I could do that all by myself.
 I knew that he would only help me be excellent.
 I bought the Fitness Gear Adjustable Kettlebell from Dick’s.
 It cost $49.99 and could be loaded with varying weight from 20#-50#.
 If you cannot work with 20#, it’s not for you.
 It doesn’t matter where you are at this point.
 What matters is where you’re going.
 If you want to swing a bell, get one that won’t hurt you.
 Talk to your doctor before you start any exercise program.

 When I wanted to move to the barbell, David was more than supportive of that decision.
 He knew that I had drive and I was willing to work.
 Again, I went to Dick’s.
 There is a store close by and it seemed like the fastest way to get this party started.
 I could actually see what I was getting and I was so excited!
 It turned out that they had the barbell set that I wanted in-store.
 I bought the Fitness Gear 135# Barbell Set for $149.99.
 Now, to get it home!